Asaalll-dotcome/Home-Care-Company-Database/README.md

 scheduled time, or they missed, the health condition of the client and services they provided to the client.
 There is a possibility that a nurse cannot visit a client and the company substitute the nurse with another nurse for that temporary period.
 We must store this information too.
+For more information, check Project Report Template file.